eburns10/ECLIPSE/README.md

 1. Make a folder on your computer that can be used to store a temporary file.
 Don’t use the same folder that has all the raw TCR files
 2. Make the following columns in your Seurat meta.data.
 They can be named whatever you want
     - **A. original barcode:** the barcode present in the TCR files and raw RNA files.
 Needs to start with the 16 nucleotide sequence and have -1 at the end with nothing before or behind either
     - **B. batch:** tells which TCR file in the vector of folders/files provided to ECLIPSE has the TCR information for each cell.
 This needs to be a number, i.e. 1 but not “1”, and the order of files in the vector should match this number.
-For example, any cell listed as 1 in the column should have matched TCR data in the 1st position of the TCR file/folder path vector that is fed to folders/file_paths
+For example, any cell listed as 1 in the column should have matched TCR data in the contig file whose path is found in the 1st element of the TCR file/folder path vector that is fed to folders/file_paths
     - **C. donor:** name that tells which donor mouse or human the cell is from.
 All TCR clones are called within donors, regardless of which treatment
     - **D. group:** tells how you want the final statistics on clone size and frequency to be calculated
         - Note this column isn’t always necessary.
 Often it makes sense to not contain this column and have the statistics also calculated on the donor column